tswanatlassian/atlassian-test/readme.md

 Kirby is a file-based CMS.
 Easy to setup.
 Easy to use.
 Flexible as hell.

-## Kirby Trial

-You can try Kirby on your local machine or on a test server as long as you need to make sure it is the right tool for your next project.

 ## Buy a license

 You can purchase your Kirby license at